 Preferred Skills: Ability to sketch user interfaces or user scenarios, desire and interest in interviewing teachers and students (potential users), can help design and run participatory design sessions, can review notes from interview and focus group sessions to help identify needs and constraints on future designs, information visualization, typography, design drawing, sci-fi prototyping

-Likely Majors: ARTDES, SI, ANTHRARC, COGSCI, COMM, EDUC, HISTORY, MATH, BCN, NEUROSCI, GS
+Likely Majors/Minors: ARTDES, SI, ANTHARC, COGSCI, COMM, EDUC, HISTORY, MATH, NEUROSCI, PSYCH

 Preferred Skills: Familiarity with data in digital media (e.g., any of RGB/HSV color implementations, sound sampling, MIDI), interest in data sonification and visualization

-Likely Majors: ARTDES, PAT, SI, COMM, PHYSICS, AMCULT
+Likely Majors/Minors: ARTDES, PAT, SI, COMM, PHYSICS, AMCULT

 Education Assessment (1 Student)